In this article:

 - Credit card cash advances: Using your credit card to get a cash advance may be an option if you're making a purchase where credit cards aren't accepted.
 However, you may have to pay a fee and the cash advance will likely carry a high interest rate, even if your card offers a promotional rate on purchases.
 Because of the fees and rates, a cash advance may be a more expensive option than other types of loans.

 - Emergency loans: While "emergency loan" is a description of how you plan to use the money rather than a specific type of loan, you'll often see unsecured personal loans described as such.
-The number of personal loans on the market has grown substantially in recent years, so if you're considering one, learn more about what is involved and which loans might work for your situation.
+The number of personal loans on the market has grown substantially in recent years, so if you're considering one, learn more about what is involved and which loans might work for your situation (more on this below).

 What You Need to Know if You're Considering an Emergency Loan